asershova/Tree_ML/README.md

 # Tree_ML
-The project about predicting quality of a tree by the alignment.
+The project about predicting the quality of a tree by the alignment.